-By Melanie Horton, Senior Marketing Manager
+By Melanie Horton, Director of Marketing

 All charter schools can use a few extra dollars to fund projects and programs that support the success of their students.
 Wherever your school is with its fundraising strategy, there’s always room for evaluation and improvement.
 We’ve put together a list of five simple actions schools can take to increase donations, as well as a few quick tips to help strengthen the connection to potential and existing donors.

 Five Fundraising Actions Your School Can Take Today